-Last updated: 2018-06-15
+Last updated: 2021-01-05

 To delete an S3 bucket in either scenario, first suspend versioning (if enabled), and then set up lifecycle rules to expire objects in the bucket after one day.
 After the objects are deleted, you can delete the bucket.

-Follow these steps to suspend versioning and then set up lifecycle rules to delete objects in the bucket:
+Follow these steps to suspend versioning, and then set up lifecycle rules to delete objects in the bucket:

-- Open the Amazon S3 console.
+1. Open the Amazon S3 console.

-- Open the bucket that you want to delete by choosing the bucket's name.
+2. Open the bucket that you want to delete by choosing the bucket's name.

-- If versioning is enabled, suspend versioning on the bucket.
+3. (Optional) If versioning is enabled, suspend versioning on the bucket.

-- If you had versioning enabled on the bucket, repeat steps #4-9.
-Then, for Configure expiration, select only Clean up expired object delete markers, and then save the new rule.
 Note: If you receive the error message "This rule has prefix(es) that are overlapping with (previous_rule_name)," you can still save the rule.